ntut-xuan/FastShop/README.md

 | -- docker-compose.yml The Docker compose file to setup multiple container.
 ```

-## Installization
+## Installation

 The repository use docker to setup environment.

-Please use the following command to build the enviromnent.
+Please use the following command to build the environment.

 ```bash
 docker compose up